 SHRI P. K. KUMARAN: The hon.
 Minister does not seem to know what the Dearness Allowance Commission has been entrusted to do.
 Whereas there are two terms of reference, the first report which they have submitted is in respect of the first terms of reference.
-The second term of reference refers to the longterm aspect of the matter, namely, what should be the basis of dearness allowance. whether, in view of the financial position of the States and the local self-governing bodies. the municipalities, etc., the present system should continue or not.
+The second term of reference refers to the long-term aspect of the matter, namely, what should be the basis of dearness allowance. whether, in view of the financial position of the States and the local selfgoverning bodies, the municipalities, etc., the present system should continue or not.
 The question is whether you have received any protest from the Central employees protesting against the terms of reference and asking for a revision of these terms of reference.

 SHRI L. N. MISHRA: We have received, Sir.
 This question was raised in this House by the Congress Party also, by Mr. Anandan perhaps, and we had said that we had received objections, and also that some members of the major employees' organisations had protested.
-We had given consideration to all these points, and after taking all these considerations into account we had framed their terms of reference, and the terms of reference were placed on the Table of the difference between the clearness allowance being paid by the Government of India to its employees, and by the State Governments to their employees, and has the Government taken into consideration the effects of the Gajendragadkar award and the dissatisfaction that is likely to increase at the State level because, as a result of this award, the difference between the dearness allowance of the Central Government employees and the State Government employees will be widened?
-Is the Government thinking of giving any subsidy to State Governments in this regard?
+We had given consideration to all these points, and after taking all these considerations into account we had framed terms of reference, and the terms of reference were placed on the Table of the House.

 SHRI M. M. DHARIA: Is the Government aware that the employees have been insisting on linking up the dearness allowance with the cost of living index?
 If it is so, why is it not being accepted by the Government?
-And, secondly, is the Government aware of the widespread dissatisfaction that exists at the State levels, in State headquarters because of the
+And, secondly, is the Government aware of the widespread dissatisfaction that exists at the State levels, in State headquarters because of the difference between the dearness allowance being paid by the Government of India to its employees, and by the State Governments to their employees, and has the Government taken into consideration the effects of the Gajendragadkar award and the dissatisfaction that is likely to increase at the State level because, as a result of this award, the difference between the dearness allowance of the Central Government employees and the State Government employees will be widened?
+Is the Government thinking of giving anv subsidy to State Governments in this regard?

 SHRI L. N. MISHRA: Sir, that is our main difficulty.
-Whenever there is a rise in the emoluments or dearness allowance of the Central Government employees, this question is raised and the State Governments come to the Government of India for additional assistance But unfortunately.
-Government of India are not in a position to give additional assistance to the State Governments for such purposes.
-So far as linking the dearness allowance with the rise in the cost of living is concerned, and so far as this anomaly is concerned, namely the repercussion or reaction of Gajendragadkar Commission's interim report on the salaries and emoluments of the State Government employees is concerned, we do not think it is possible for us to make any commitment, nor are we thinking on those
+Whenever there is a rise in the emoluments or dearness allowance of the Central Government employees, this question is raised and the State Governments come to the Government of India for additional assistance.
+But, unfortunately, the Government of India are not in a position to give additional assistance to the State Governments for such purposes.
+So far as linking the dearness allowance with the rise in the cost of living is concerned, and so far as this anomaly is concerned, namely the repercussion or reaction of Gajendragadkar Commission's interim report on the salaries and emoluments of the State Government employees is concerned, we do not think it is possible for us to make any commitment, nor are we thinking on those lines.